jwkidd3/sb_azure/hol/03. Web Apps/Azure Web Apps HOL.md

     > If you're curious about the **Slot setting** boxes, here's a quick explanation.
 In the Azure App Service, the _Basic_, _Standard_, and _Premium_ pricing tiers tiers allow you to provision multiple **deployment slots** for a given Web App.
 You can use these slots in several ways, including setting up pre-production staging environments for testing code changes before putting them into production.
 The **Slot setting** boxes allow you to specify whether a setting or connection string applies to all deployment slots or only to a particular deployment slot.

 1. By default, connection strings are hidden for security reasons.
-Click **Show connection string values** to reveal them.
+If so, you need to Click **Show connection string values** to reveal them.

     <!-- ![Showing connection string values](Images/provision-showconnectionstrings.png)

     _Showing connection string values_ -->

-1. Examine the **defaultConnection** value.
-It was automatically created when your Web App and MySQL database were provisioned.
-This is the value your application uses to connect to the MySQL database.
-It includes the server address (_Data Source_) for the database, the database name, and the user credentials for connecting to the database.
+1. Scroll down further to the MySQL in App to view the connection string information.
+For the MySQL app we are building the connection string information is stored here rather than in the default location.
+Observe the value: "MYSQLCONNSTR_localdb".

 Most platforms can access connection strings and app settings as environment variables. .NET applications can access them as if they were part of the application's web.config file.
-The PHP code that you added in [Exercise 1](#Exercise1) retrieves the default connection string by calling `getenv("MYSQLCONNSTR_defaultConnection");` You can find additional information about the conventions used to access these variables [here](https://azure.microsoft.com/en-us/blog/windows-azure-web-sites-how-application-strings-and-connection-strings-work/).
+The PHP code that you added in [Exercise 1](#Exercise1) retrieves the default connection string by calling `getenv("MYSQLCONNSTR_localdb");` You can find additional information about the conventions used to access these variables [here](https://azure.microsoft.com/en-us/blog/windows-azure-web-sites-how-application-strings-and-connection-strings-work/).

 <a name="Exercise3"></a>
 ## Exercise 3: Deploy the Web site